Skip to content

 • Configuration changes: New DbBuilder::with_metrics_recorder(Arc<dyn MetricsRecorder>) method (runtime component, not serializable).
 New Settings::metric_level: MetricLevel field (default Info, serializable, supports env variable override).

-• New components: metrics.rs module (~300 lines). stats.rs is removed.
+• New components: metrics.rs module in slatedb-common (~300 lines). stats.rs and db_metrics.rs are removed.

 • Metrics: All 39 existing metrics preserved with new names/labels (see naming table above).
 Histogram support added as a new metric type.
+Default is no-op (no metrics collected unless a recorder is configured).

 • Logging: No changes.